What is a Pull Request, and Why is it Important?

 Tracks the Build Process

-Pull requests play a crucial role in helping the engineering manager track the entire software build process.
-They serve as a central hub where developers propose changes, enabling the manager to review, provide feedback, and monitor progress.
-Through pull requests, the manager gains visibility into code modifications, discussions, and collaboration among team members.
-This allows for effective code review, quality control, and ensuring alignment with project objectives.
-Furthermore, pull requests often integrate with project management and continuous integration systems, providing a comprehensive view of the software build process and facilitating streamlined coordination and oversight by the engineering manager.
+A robust pull request process is vital for the engineering manager to track the entire software build process.
+It acts as a central hub where developers propose changes, providing the manager with the ability to review, offer feedback, and monitor progress.
+This visibility into code modifications and team discussions enhances alignment with project objectives and quality control.
+Integration with project management and continuous integration systems offers a comprehensive view, ensuring streamlined coordination and oversight.

 Code Quality Assurance

-Pull requests play a vital role in ensuring code quality by acting as a gatekeeper.
-It facilitates a structured and collaborative process for code review, automated testing, and adhering to coding standards.
-Hence, ensuring that the proposed changes are aligned with the project standards, maintain code quality, and adhere to best practices.
+Acting as a gatekeeper, a mature pull request process ensures code quality through structured and collaborative code reviews, automated testing, and adherence to coding standards.
+This process guarantees that proposed changes meet project standards, maintain code quality, and comply with best practices.

 Draft Pull Request

-Challenges of Managing Pull Request
+Challenges of Managing Pull Requests in Large-Scale Collaborative Projects

 Managing pull requests is one of the most challenging and time-consuming parts of the software development process.
 A few of them include: